 - Parallel major streets lacking dedicated bicycle facilities: Higher-order streets typically include major bicyclist destinations (e.g., commercial and employment areas).
 However, these corridors often lack bike lanes or other dedicated facilities creating an uncomfortable, unattractive and potentially unsafe riding environment.
 Bicycle boulevards serve as alternate parallel facilities that allow cyclists to avoid major streets for longer trips. - Parallel major streets with bicycle facilities that are uncomfortable for some users: Some users may not feel comfortable using bike lanes on major streets due to high traffic volumes and vehicle speeds, conflicts with motorists entering and leaving driveways and/or conflicts with buses loading and unloading passengers.
 Children and less-experienced riders might find these environments especially challenging.

-Utilizing lower-order streets, bicycle boulevards
+Utilizing lower-order streets, bicycle boulevards provide alternate route choices for these bicyclists.
+It should be noted that bike lanes on major streets provide important access to key land uses, and the major street network often provides the most direct routes between major destinations.
+For these reasons, bicycle boulevards should complement a bike lane network and not serve as a substitute.

-Sample bicycle boulevard treatments.
+Sample bicycle boulevard treatments